upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-2/index.rst

 .. |Xout| replace:: X\ :sub:`out`\
 .. |Pi| replace:: P\ :sub:`i`\

-The resting potential of a neuron is the electrical potential difference/voltage across the plasma membrane at which the neuron is in a non-excited state (i.e., neither sending nor receiving any signal).
-[1]_ Understanding the resting potential is crucial for grasping how neurons remain ready to fire an action potential and how they process and transmit information.
-However, before delving into this topic, it is important to first explore the electrical properties of neurons, as electricity is the primary means by which neurons communicate.
+The resting membrane potential of a neuron is the electrical potential difference (voltage) across the neuron's plasma membrane at which the neuron is in a non-excited state.
+[1]_  Another way to define it is as the electrical potential difference across a neuron's plasma membrane when the neuron is not actively sending signals.
+It represents the "ready state" of the neuron, where it is stable, polarized, and prepared to fire an action potential when stimulated.

+.. todo:: Add a resting potential banner

+Understanding the resting potential is essential because it forms the electrical basis of neuronal excitability.
+Before studying the resting potential in detail, it is indeed important to understand the electrical properties of neurons, since neurons primarily communicate through electrical signals (changes in membrane potential) and chemical synapses.

 2.1 Fundamentals of electricity
 *********************************